HORSE-EU-Project/IBI/README.md

     ```

-# Steps to run the IBI
+# Steps to run the IBI (needs update to use ES as docker)

+> [!WARNING]
+> Deprecated.
+It uses a local installation of ElasticSearch.
+> Please use the instructions below.

 1. Install Docker and its dependencies.